Sasamanas/ProjectMEDA2002/README.md

 # ProjectMEDA2002

 # A project summary

-There are 4 objectives which are
-1. Overall of each country in map and bar chart.
-2. Top n countries of average suicide rate Vs year and suicide number Vs year of each country.
-3. The total suicide number grouping by ages in each year.
-4. The total suicide number grouping by sex in each year.
+Unemployment, Hard broken and the loss of family members is the grief that no one wants it to happen.
+Sometimes a way for people to escape pain or suffering is suicide.
+Around 800 000 people commit suicide and there are a lot of people who attempt suicide every year.
+Our project has 4 objectives which are 1.
+Overall of each country in map and bar chart, 2.
+Top n countries of average suicide rate Vs year and suicide number Vs year of each country, 3.
+The total suicide number grouping by ages in each year and 4.
+The total suicide number grouping by sex in each year.
 The first objective,using the geovisualisation to represent the world map the scale of circle showing the number of average population, the color show number of average suicide and use the bar charts to show suicide number that compares by age in each country and sex.
 The second objective, using the multiple line chart to represent the top n countries of suicide rate.
 For example, the top 3 countries of suicide rate are Hungary, Lithuania and Russia.
-Moverover, having suicide number Vs year of each country.

-The third objective, using the scatterplot to shows the suicide number in each age and in each year.
-Moreover, using regression line to forecast the suicide future trend.

-The fourth objective, using the scatterplot to shows the suicide number in each sex and in each year.
+Moverover, having suicide number Vs year of each country.The third objective, using the scatterplot to shows the suicide number in each age and in each year.
+Moreover, using regression line to forecast the suicide future trend.The fourth objective, using the scatterplot to shows the suicide number in each sex and in each year.
 Moreovr, this visaulisation also has regression line for forecast the suicide future trend.

 # The data source (or a stable link to the data source, say to GitHub).